 Why go headless instead?

 With a headless CMS, you can focus; you don’t have to rely on one boat.
 It separates the body (the backend) from the presentation layer (the head).
-Due to this, you have the flexibility to choose how you want to display your , making creating omnichannel experiences a breeze.
+Due to this, you have the flexibility to choose how you want to display your content, making creating omnichannel experiences a breeze.

-What about headless ?
+What about headless WordPress?

-This sounds like an ideal scenario for those who want to remain on but also have the benefits of headless CMS.
-However, wasn’t built to be headless, making it less effective than popular headless CMSs such as Agility CMS, Hygraph, Sanity, or Dato CMS.
+This sounds like an ideal scenario for those who want to remain on WordPress but also have the benefits of headless CMS.
+However, WordPress wasn’t built to be headless, making it less effective than popular headless CMSs such as Agility CMS, Hygraph, Sanity, or Dato CMS.

-Plus, using and maintaining headless is a herculean process.
+Plus, using and maintaining headless WordPress is a herculean process.
 It requires hours of effort for little payoff.
 Do you really want that for your company?

 Headless isn't very hard to wrap your head around.
 We wrote an article about "Demystifying headless CMS" Click on the link and read more.

-What makes a better option?
+What makes Jamstack a better option?

 Static generation vs. server-side rendering

-Delivery Networks (CDNs)
+Content Delivery Networks (CDNs)

-All in all, this means you can worry less about the of a service’s integration on your website and focus on expanding and growing your business.
+All in all, this means you can worry less about the security of a service’s integration on your website and focus on expanding and growing your business.

-can use they love
+Developers can use tools they love

-presents challenging maintenance.
+WordPress presents challenging maintenance.
 It has a theme and plugin ecosystem that can quickly become very complicated.
 The more complex your site is, the more issues and conflicts you’ll experience between plugins, themes, and the CMS itself.